Nath-A/Nath-A/README.md

 # Hellow and welcome on my GitHub profile 👋🏾

-My name is Nath(alie) and I am a junior front-end developer, living in Brussels and studying at [BeCode](https://becode.org/learn/junior-web-developer/).
+My name is Nath(alie) and I am a junior front-end developer, living in Brussels working at [DiVintage](https://divintage.com).
-My training is almost done but my learning will never end ! 🤓
+My training is now done but my learning will never end ! 🤓

 ## 🔨 I’m currently working on ...